ELLIOTTCABLE/espresso-sugar-standard/Naming/Markup language zones.markdown

     - `metadata.comment.line...`
     - `metadata.comment.block...`
     - `metadata.comment.documentation...`
-  - `metadata.processing...`: anything in HTML's `<head>` block (things which are in the document, and change the processing of the document, but aren't actual text)
+  - `metadata.processing...`: anything, for instance, that would go in HTML's `<head>` block (things which are in the document, and change the processing of the document, but aren't actual text)
     - `metadata.processing.title`